kuri65536/GenieExamples/gnome-wiki/CairoSample.md

  * This example creates a clock with the following features:
  * Shaped window -- Window is unbordered and transparent outside the clock
  * Events are only registered for the window on the hour dots or on the center
  * dot.
-When the mouse is &quot;in&quot; the window (on one of the dots) it will turn
+When the mouse is "in" the window (on one of the dots) it will turn
  * green.
  * This helps you understand where the events are actually being registered
  * Clicking allows you to drag the clock.